Clickport vs Cloudflare Web Analytics in 2026

 Data residencyGlobal (US-HQ)Germany, EU-only

 Cloudflare wins three rows: free pricing, auto-injection on the proxied stack, and the bundled Core Web Vitals data.
-Real wins, worth keeping if those are the dimensions that matter most for your site.
-Most other rows go the other way.
+Real wins, worth keeping if those are the rows that matter most for your site.
+The rest go the other way.

 Who should stay with Cloudflare

-I'd rather lose a potential customer to honesty than gain one through omission.
-Cloudflare Web Analytics is the right call for these scenarios:
+I'd rather lose a prospect to honesty than win one by leaving things out.
+Cloudflare Web Analytics is the right call in these cases:

 Your site is already proxied through Cloudflare and you don't want to add a script tag.
-The auto-injection feature is genuinely zero-effort.
-If you're running a personal site or a small SaaS on Cloudflare Pages and you just want to know whether anyone visited, this is the path of least resistance.
+The auto-injection really is zero effort.
+If you run a personal site or a small SaaS on Cloudflare Pages and you just want to know whether anyone visited, this is the least work.

 You only care about pageviews and Core Web Vitals.
-No campaigns, no conversion goals, no events, no behavioral data.
-Just "did people show up and did the page load fast."
-CF gives you a reasonable answer to both, for free.
+No campaigns, no goals, no events, no behavioral data.
+Just "did people show up, and did the page load fast."
+CF answers both, for free.

-Free is the only acceptable price.
-If €9 a month is outside the budget for the project, the trade-offs in this article don't change the math.
+Free is the only price you'll accept.
+If €9 a month is outside the budget for the project, nothing in this article changes the math.
 Free wins.

-If none of those describe you, you're paying for the simplicity by giving up half the picture.
+If none of those is you, the simplicity is costing you half the picture.

 Making the switch